jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 2. Install the lukeghg python package
 We assume that the working directory will be in /data/shared/\<user\> in sorvi where \<user\> denotes your user name.
 For GitHub you need to have *.gitconfig* in your home directory.
-See *G Version control* at the end.
+See *Version control* at the end.

 Create *GHGInventory* directory and clone lukeghg from GitHub: